NHSLeadership/nhsblocks/readme.txt

 10. Hero - a full screen width block, with optional single colour or image background and optional block of text to anchor the page and set clear purpose

 == Changelog ==

+= 1.1.4 =
+* Removed a lot of excess styling in the css
+* Ensured compatible with Gutenberg 7.9.1
+* Tested fully on non NHS themes
+* Targeted styling in editor to only editor view and style preview panel.

 = 1.1.3 =
 Addition of multiple new blocks: